inBeat/inbeat-website/content/top-influencers/instagram/architecture/peru/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Peru In 2023
+title: Top 10 Architecture Instagram Influencers In Peru In 2024
 description: >-
-  Find top architecture Instagram influencers in Peru in 2023.
+  Find top architecture Instagram influencers in Peru in 2024.
 Most popular hashtags: #peru #igersperu #mountains #nature.
 platform: Instagram
-hits: 8
+hits: 9
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Analyze the most popular Instagram influencers on inBeat.
-text_bottom: Our platform holds 8 Instagram influencers like this in Peru for you to collaborate.
+text_bottom: inBeat holds 9 Instagram influencers like this in Peru for you to work with.
 profiles:
   - username: "bermont__"
     fullname: >-